ralhanr/library/README.md

 1) Make sure Metamask chrome extension is installed and you are logged into Metamask.
 2) Now we need to connect our Metamask to our locally running Truffle Private Network.
-3) Go to Metamask settings, and enter http://127.0.0.1:9545 in the 'New RPC Url' tab and hot save.
+3) Go to Metamask settings, and enter http://127.0.0.1:9545 in the 'New RPC Url' tab and hit save.
 4) Now to run transactions, we need to add one of our Truffle accounts to Metamask.
 5) To do this, go to 'Import Account' in Metamask and enter your first account's private key here and hit save.
 6) This will add Truffle account in your Metamask account, hence we can run transactions now.
+7) Front End Application should now be up and running.

 STEP 9

-From truffle develop window (from step 2)

-1) Import first account's key using 'Import account' in metamask
-2) Front end application should now be up and running.

-STEP 10

 The following functions have been implemented: